 - For new or modified medical gas and vacuum systems, NFPA 99 requires that certified individuals perform comprehensive testing before use.
 This includes purging lines with nitrogen to help remove impurities, pressure testing for leaks, testing cross connections, and verifying alarm systems.

-- Recommendations from inspections should be listed by priority, and corrective action needs to be taken within a reasonable time frame.
+- Recommendations from inspections should be listed by priority, and corrective action must be taken within a reasonable time frame.
 Accreditation agencies will review medical gas system inspection reports during their surveys.